 GRUBER: Ah, that must be the popping book.
 Very interesting.
 PADDINGTON: Really?
 GRUBER: You see, Madame Kozlova's great-grandmother, who started the fair, was also a brilliant artist, and every time she visited a new city, she made a popping book to remember it by.
 PADDINGTON: (hushed) Oh!
 GRUBER: And this... is London (King 2017).

 Not only is the 'popping book' an antique, but it is also a one-of-a-kind, hand-crafted heirloom, a piece of nostalgic, personal 'memory-billia', as Mr Gruber emphatically describes it, that captures and relays the memories of an artist who, not unlike Paddington, found herself enchanted by London when visiting from abroad.
 Narratively, Madame Kozlova is the paper-engineer of the pop-up book London.
-However, the real-world designer of the pop-up book is the British paper-engineer, and sometime London resident, David Hawcock, also known for his work on the animated pop-up book sequence in Disney's Mary Poppins Returns (2018).
-The book of London initially appears on-screen as a liveaction, fully-functioning prop which was made with more durable materials than a normal pop-up in order to survive takes as it passed between actors on set (Fig.1).
+However, the real-world designer of the pop-up book is the British paper-engineer, and sometime London resident, David Hawcock, also known for his work on the animated pop-up book sequences in Disney's Mary Poppins Returns (2018), and Universal Pictures' Wicked (2024).
+The book of London initially appears on-screen as a live-action, fully-functioning prop which was made with more durable materials than a normal pop-up er-generated Paddington, the pop-up book seamlessly becomes a digital remediation of the prop.
+After Hawcock was satisfied with design of the paper prop, the final model was "carefully pulled apart", its "individual parts scanned", and the "whole thing prepared for printing" (McCarthy 2019, 16).
+The "only difference" between "the special effects version of the Paddington popup" and the physical popup book prop was that "the 'printing' happened inside a piece of 3D rendering software" (Ibidem).
+During the six months that it took to make the animated pop-up sequence, David Hawcock recalls the creative instruction he received from director Paul King:

-Fig. 1 | Hawcock's prop of Kozlova's pop-up book London (Propstore Auction 2023).
+Hawcock's prop of Kozlova's pop-up book London (Propstore Auction 2023).